ZOXSEM/neu_repo/README.md

 <h1 align="center">Author: ZOXSEM</h1>
 <h2 align="center">Autonomous AI Software Orchestrator</h2>

+> *This tool is for educational and administrative purposes only.
+The author is not responsible for any misuse.*

 NEU is an advanced Python-driven framework designed to orchestrate the complete lifecycle of self-evolving software.
 The system functions as a high-level architect that directs AI agents to implement, refactor, and evolve a low-level C++ and OpenGL codebase through automated version control.

 ### Autonomous Orchestration Logic